MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-raising-events.md

 Typing the shortcut `teventsub` will create the basic event subscriber syntax when using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] in Visual Studio Code.

 > [!TIP]
-> Typing the keyboard shortcut `Ctrl + space` displays IntelliSense to help you fill in the attribute arguments and to discover which events are available to use.
+> Typing the keyboard shortcut **Ctrl+Space** displays IntelliSense to help you fill in the attribute arguments and to discover which events are available to use.

 ## Example